interactivecomputing/ijs.ext.data/README.md

 # ijs.ext.data

-IJavaScript extension for working with data
+IJavaScript extension for working with data - specifically crossfilter and related functionality such as dc.js.